+Back home I jumped into winter and the holidays.
+As part of my creative “break” I pulled out a UFO from several years ago and finished it, a one block wonder quilt made from a kooky vintage-looking Alexander Henry Christmas fabric.
+It went right onto the back of the couch and I snuggled in it all of December.
 One of the things I love about my longarm work is being able to help people make quilts with very special significance.
 Here is one example: my customer (and friend) has 3 sons-in-law who lost their dad years ago.
 This dad was known for his Hawaiian shirt collection.
 3 quilt tops were made, each one different, out of the shirts.
 The theme of each quilt corresponded to the son and his interests.
 The 3rd one I completed in December just in time for it to be mailed back to Nebraska to be bound and finished.
 It was a pattern of shelves of books, and I had such enjoyment quilting it.The boys received their quilts on Christmas Day.
 Here it is on the longarm:

 It’s projects like this that make my longarm work so rewarding.